gromacs/releng/docs/workflow.rst

    and other git data on the build page.
 3. The Jenkins job calls ``doBuild()`` without parameters.
 The workflow runs the requested builds in parallel, based on the data structure it got in step 1.
 All relevant build parameters are forwarded.
+Some actions are handled directly within the workflow instead of triggering a separate build.
 4. After the builds finish, the workflow adds links to the triggered builds to the build summary page (while the build is running, the link can be found from the console log).
 The workflow then uses ``do_ondemand_post_build()``